solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 and
 [SolanaFM](https://solana.fm/address/E1fcPKuV1UJEsTJPpab2Jr8y87ZN73i4CHTPLbWQE6CA/transactions?cluster=mainnet-alpha).

-# Why Should I Use Verified Builds?
+# Why should I use verified builds?

 Using verified builds provides the following benefits:

-Security: Guarantee that the program running on-chain matches the source code, preventing malicious alterations.
-Transparency: Allows other users and developers to validate that the on-chain program is trustworthy by comparing it with the public codebase.
-Trust: Increase user confidence, as verified builds demonstrate that your program's on-chain behavior is aligned with your public code.
+- Security: Guarantee that the program running onchain matches the source code, preventing malicious alterations.

+- Transparency: Allows other users and developers to validate that the onchain program is trustworthy by comparing it with the public codebase.

+- Trust: Increase user confidence, as verified builds demonstrate that your program's onchain behavior is aligned with your public code.
 When building verifiable programs, you minimize risks associated with running unauthorized or malicious code.
 It also ensures you comply with best practices and give security researchers an easy way to contact you.

-# How Do I Implement Verified Builds?
+# How do I implement verified builds?

 To implement verified builds, you'll need to follow these steps: